Jackie Kennedy Rides ‘Landmark Express’ in 1978

 Our trains help you make everlasting memories.

-This Throwback Thursday, we’re reminiscing about an unforgettable train ride from 34 years (and 24 hours!) ago when the Committee To Save Grand Central Terminal fought to keep the memory of the station alive.
+Today, we’re reminiscing about an unforgettable train ride from 34 years (and 24 hours!) ago when the Committee To Save Grand Central Terminal fought to keep the memory of the station alive.

 In an effort to preserve Grand Central’s history, Jacqueline Kennedy Onassis traveled from New York City to Washington D.C. on a super cool Amtrak train, dubbed the “Landmark Express,” with 400 other supporters on April 16th, 1978.